KienNgo22/AIot-Exercise/README.md

 # AIoT  Exercises
 This repository is for practicing and implementing exercises related to the IoT course.

-## Purpose
+## Student Info

-Just a personal project to do and test AIoT-related code for learning purposes.
+Name: Ngo Trung Kien
+ID: 10423065
 ## Contents

-- Code files for different exercises
-- Simple examples using sensors, microcontrollers, or AI models (if needed)
+Exercises from the IoT lessons
 ## Notes
 This is a work in progress.
-Mainly for self-learning.